top of page

 A tribe that includes seven Afrotropical genera.

-An Afrotropical genus containing 13 species, six recorded from Uganda and three from Semuliki: Ceratrichia semlikensis, C. wollastoni, and C. clara.
+Genus Ceratrichia.
+An Afrotropical genus containing 13 species, six recorded from Uganda, eight from the Ituri Forest and DRC Semliki Valley and five from Semuliki: Ceratrichia semlikensis, C. wollastoni, C. clara, C. hollandi and C. enta.
+The latter two species are additional records to the Forbes (2018) species list.

 Ceratrichia semlikensis.jpeg